ClementStand/tennis/README.md

+Hello world

-Hello world# Data Preprocessing Steps Explained
+# Data Preprocessing Steps Explained

-This document explains the steps we took to prepare the tennis dataset for machine learning.
+This document explains the steps we took to prepare the tennis dataset for machine learning, following **best practices** to ensure a robust and reliable model.

 ## 1. Defining the Goal (Target Variable)
 We want to predict **who wins** the match.